core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Also note that, if both peers reboot simultaneously, they will run the KUDOS forward message flow as defined in this section.
 That is, one of the two peers implementing a CoAP client will send KUDOS Request #1 in {{fig-message-exchange-client-init}}.

-In case the KUDOS message Request #1 in Figure 3 targets a non-KUDOS resource and the application at the server requires freshness for the received requests, then the server does not deliver the request to the application even if the request has been succesfully verified, and the following KUDOS message (i.e., Response #1 in Figure 3) MUST be a 4.01 (Unauthorized) error response.
+In case the KUDOS message Request #1 in Figure 3 targets a non-KUDOS resource and the application at the server requires freshness for the received requests, then the server does not deliver the request to the application even if the request has been successfully verified, and the following KUDOS message (i.e., Response #1 in Figure 3) MUST be a 4.01 (Unauthorized) error response.

 Upon receiving the 4.01 (Unauthorized) error response as the second KUDOS message Response #1, the client processes it like described above.
 After successfully completing the KUDOS execution, the client can send to the server a non-KUDOS request protected with CTX\_NEW (i.e., Request #2 in Figure 3).
 Presumably, this request targets the same resource targeted by the previous Request #1, as the same application request or a different one, if the application permits it.
 Upon receiving, decrypting, and successfully verifying this request protected with CTX\_NEW, the server asserts the request as fresh, leveraging the recent establishment of CTX\_NEW.